Siege of Daulatabad: Aftermath

 The conquest of Daulatabad fort ended the Ahmednagar Sultanate as an independent principality, and concluded the Nizam Shahi dynasty.
 Fath Khan was arrested by Mahabat Khan, despite earlier assurance of amnesty; both he and the Nizam Shahi family were brought to emperor Shah Jahan.
 Fath Khan was allowed a peaceful retirement, but the Nizam Shahi ruler Hussain Shah was imprisoned in Gwalior.
 Mahabat Khan died in 1634, the year after Daulatabad's successful siege.
 At the time of his death, he was the highest-ranking Mughal noble of non-royal blood.
 For his participation in the siege of Daulatabad, Nasiri Khan had his rank raised and was awarded the title Khan Dauran.
 Under Mughal control, the Daulatabad fort thereafter acted as a grain warehouse supplying Mughal troops headed towards the south of the Indian subcontinent.
 It served as the main headquarters of the Mughals in the Deccan, until Aurangzeb shifted the headquarters to Aurangabad in 1653.

 However, resistance in the region continued.
 In 1634, Shahji propped up a young prince from the Nizam Shahi household as ruler, styling him Murtaza Nizam Shah III.
 Shahji fought in this puppet ruler's name, contesting the Mughal hold over the regions formerly under the Ahmadnagar Sultanate.
-Mughal authority over Ahmadnagar was only fully consolidated after 1636, when Shah Jahan established treaties with the Bijapur and Golconda Sultanates that cut off Shahji's military support.
+Mughal authority over Ahmednagar was only fully consolidated after 1636, when Shah Jahan established treaties with the Sultanate of Bijapur and Sultanate of Golconda that cut off Shahji's military support.
 These treaties resulted in peace for the Deccan region over the next two decades, resolving the extended 'Deccan crisis' of Shah Jahan's reign.